+• HBSE 4082

+exceptionalities

 In order to broaden the student's background in education, three Teachers College courses outside the Teachers College major department must be completed (in this case, a course is defined as one for which at least two points are earned).
 These courses should be selected from the following areas:

-- Age-appropriate developmental psychology course
+- · Age-appropriate developmental psychology course

 - Educational foundations course

 - Health requirement

-- Technology requirement
+- · Technology requirement

 - Reading course

 Master of Arts: Severe or Multiple Disabilities

 A Master of Arts (M.A.)
-Program in the Teaching of Students with Severe or Multiple Disabilities is available for individuals who already hold New York State initial certification in the teaching of students with disabilities at the early childhood, childhood, or adolescence age levels; in teaching of students who have intellectual disability/autism, behavior disorders, or who are deaf or hard of hearing, or who have speech and language disabilities.
+Program in the Teaching of Students with Severe or Multiple

+Disabilities is available for individuals who already hold New York State initial certification in the teaching of students with disabilities at the early childhood, childhood, or adolescence age levels; in teaching of students who have intellectual disability/autism, behavior disorders, or who are deaf or hard of hearing, or who have speech and language disabilities.
 This 32-point M.A. program in the Teaching of Students with Severe or Multiple Disabilities leads to a recommendation for an annotation to the New York State certification, which recognizes additional pedagogical knowledge, skills, and experiences in the teaching of students with severe or multiple disabilities.

 Required Department Courses:

-• HBSE 4001 Teaching students with disabilities in the general education classroom • HBSE 4002 Instruction and curriculum for students with and without disabilities • HBSE 4005 Applications of technology in special education • HBSE 4006 Working with families of children with disabilities • HBSE 4010 Nature and needs of persons with intellectual disability/autism • HBSE 4011 Education of persons with intellectual disability/autism • HBSE 4015 Applied behavior analysis I • HBSE 4082 Assessment and evaluation of infants, children, and youth with exceptionalities - HBSE 4701 Observation and student teaching in special education Intellectual disability/autism - HBSE 4880 Opportunities and outcomes for people with disabilities Annual conference Master of Education: Instructional Practice in Special Education Students interested in advanced study in selected areas of special education may seek the Ed.M., which represents a broadening and refinement of knowledge and skills in areas such as those listed above.
-Award of the Ed.M. requires satisfactory completion of a special project reflecting the attainment of advanced professional competencies.
-Instructional Practice in Special Education Core Requirements:
+• HBSE 4002 Instruction and curriculum for students with and without disabilities • HBSE 4005 Applications of technology in special education • HBSE 4006 Working with families of children with disabilities • HBSE 4010 Nature and needs of persons with intellectual disability/autism • HBSE 4011 Education of persons with intellectual disability/autism • HBSE 4015 Applied behavior analysis I • HBSE 4082 Assessment and evaluation of infants, children, and youth with exceptionalities - HBSE 4701 Observation and student teaching in special education: Intellectual disability/autism - HBSE 4880 Opportunities and outcomes for people with disabilities Annual conference Doctor of Education Doctor of Education Exceptionality Focus Areas: - Deaf and Hard of Hearing - Intellectual Disability/Autism Professional Specialization Areas: